Repatriation to Australia: a coastal path leading toward the horizon at sunset

 Back to guidesAfter a death: first steps

-Losing someone overseas is one of the hardest situations to navigate.
-You may be grieving from another country, dealing with paperwork in a language you do not speak, and trying to work out how to bring your loved one home.
-This guide covers the steps in plain language, the costs, and where to find help.
+When someone passes away overseas, you may be grieving from another country, dealing with paperwork in a language you do not speak, and trying to work out how to bring your loved one home.
+The steps, the costs, and where to find help are set out below.

 The first call: Smartraveller and the Australian embassy